 Hiu Newcomb, born in 1935, lives and works on the farm year round.
 She takes care of the off-beat varieties of vegetables that we grow at the Vienna farm, in addition to dealing with the many details involved with running a small business on a small budget.
 A few background facts: Chinese-American, grew up in Hawaii, went to Oberlin College and studied piano, married Tony… Some people find her intimidating, but she is actually the most open-minded and inspiring person on the farm management team.

 Hana Newcomb, born in 1959, has worked full time at PVF since 1980, and has never missed a summer on the farm.
 She is a manager on both farms —during the main season she is primarily responsible for coordinating everything.
 She splits her time between the Vienna farm and the Loudoun farm.
 Like most people who have done hard physical work all their lives, Hana strives to find the quickest, least painstaking way to get any task done.
 She is married to Jonathan Groisser and they have three children: Benjamin, Alissa, and Rebecca.
 Hana and her family live at Blueberry Hill, a cohousing community built on the back corner of the Vienna farm.

 Carrie Nemec, born in 1980, first came to the farm in 2006 when she was looking for a CSA.
 She applied for a job and has been working here ever since.
 She grew up working in a family business in upstate New York, selling agricultural products, so it was a smooth transition for her to find her place in this business.
 She is now an owner of PVF and manager at the Vienna farm, keeping the work flow going, teaching new employees how to do everything, and generally reading Hana’s mind on a daily basis.
-Carrie is married to Kate Oakley and they are the proud parents of Zoey and Olivia, who delight us all.
+Carrie is married to Kate Oakley and they are the proud parents of Zoey, Olivia, and Zachary who delight us all.

 History of PVF